Free to browse

 By Editorial Team·

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

-Semaglutide patients who prepare before their first appointment lose significantly more weight than those who show up cold — Houston clinics report that informed patients set better goals, stick to dosing schedules, and handle side effects without panicking.
+Semaglutide patients who prepare before their first appointment lose significantly more weight than those who show up cold, Houston clinics report that informed patients set better goals, stick to dosing schedules, and handle side effects without panicking.
 Whether you're looking at brand-name Wegovy, Ozempic prescribed off-label, or compounded semaglutide from a physician-supervised clinic in Katy, Sugar Land, or The Woodlands, the preparation steps are largely the same.
-What you do in the two to four weeks before starting — labs, medication reviews, insurance calls, dietary changes — shapes how your first three months go.
+What you do in the two to four weeks before starting, labs, medication reviews, insurance calls, dietary changes, shapes how your first three months go.
 This guide covers exactly what to do, in what order, so Houston patients walk into their first appointment ready.

-1Understanding What Semaglutide Is - and What the Clinical Data Says
+1Understanding What Semaglutide Is, and What the Clinical Data Says

 Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist originally developed to treat type 2 diabetes.
 It works by mimicking the GLP-1 hormone, slowing gastric emptying, reducing appetite, and improving blood sugar regulation.
 For weight management, the landmark STEP (Semaglutide Treatment Effect in People with Obesity) trial program is the gold standard of evidence.
 In the STEP 1 trial (published in the New England Journal of Medicine, 2021), adults with obesity who took 2.4 mg subcutaneous semaglutide weekly lost an average of 14.9% of their body weight over 68 weeks, compared to 2.4% in the placebo group.
-STEP 2 demonstrated meaningful weight loss in patients with type 2 diabetes (9.6%), and STEP 3 showed even greater results (16%) when combined with intensive behavioral counseling. these results were achieved in controlled clinical trial settings alongside lifestyle interventions - meaning diet, exercise, and behavior change remain essential components of any semaglutide-based treatment plan.
+STEP 2 demonstrated meaningful weight loss in patients with type 2 diabetes (9.6%), and STEP 3 showed even greater results (16%) when combined with intensive behavioral counseling. these results were achieved in controlled clinical trial settings alongside lifestyle interventions, meaning diet, exercise, and behavior change remain essential components of any semaglutide-based treatment plan.
 Your Houston physician will help contextualize these numbers for your individual health profile.

 2Are You a Candidate?
 Medical Criteria and Houston Health Context

 Not every patient is an appropriate candidate for semaglutide.
 The FDA approved Wegovy® (semaglutide 2.4 mg) for adults with a BMI ≥30, or ≥27 with at least one weight-related comorbidity such as hypertension, type 2 diabetes, or dyslipidemia.
-Houston is particularly relevant here: the Houston metro area has obesity rates consistently above the national average, and Harris County data shows disproportionately high rates of type 2 diabetes and cardiovascular disease - conditions that often qualify patients for GLP-1 therapy.
+Houston is particularly relevant here: the Houston metro area has obesity rates consistently above the national average, and Harris County data shows disproportionately high rates of type 2 diabetes and cardiovascular disease, conditions that often qualify patients for GLP-1 therapy.
 Before prescribing, your physician will screen for contraindications, including a personal or family history of medullary thyroid carcinoma (MTC), Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), pancreatitis, or severe gastrointestinal disease.
 Patients who are pregnant or planning to become pregnant should not use semaglutide.
-Bring a complete list of your current medications - including supplements - to your first appointment, as drug interactions with insulin and sulfonylureas require careful management.
+Bring a complete list of your current medications, including supplements, to your first appointment, as drug interactions with insulin and sulfonylureas require careful management.
 Houston-area internists and obesity medicine specialists are well-versed in these evaluations.

 3Finding the Right Physician-Supervised Clinic in the Houston Area